Spacechild1/vstplugin/README.md

 * preset management: read/write standard VST preset files or set/get the plugin state as raw data to build your own preset management
 * MIDI input/output
-* basic sequencing support (for arpeggiators, sequencers etc.)
+* transport and tempo support (for arpeggiators, sequencers, parameters with musical time units, etc.)
 * bit-bridging and sandboxing
 * use Windows plugins on Linux (with Wine)
 * multithreading

 See the help files (vstplugin~-help.pd and VSTPlugin.schelp) for detailed instructions.

-Please report any issues or feature requests to https://git.iem.at/pd/vstplugin/issues
+Please report any issues or feature requests to https://git.iem.at/pd/vstplugin/issues.

 ---

 ### Known issues:

+* The macOS binaries are not signed/notarized, so you will have problems on macOS 10.15 (Catalina) and above.
+  See the section 'macOS 10.15+' for workarounds!

 * The Supernova version of VSTPlugin only works on SuperCollider 3.11 and above!

 * macOS/SuperCollider: the VST GUI only works on SuperCollider 3.11 and above!
   Otherwise you get a warning if you try to open a plugin with "editor: true".

 * macOS/Pd: because of technical limitations the GUI must run on the main thread - which happens to be the audio thread in Pd (at the time of writing)...
  This might get fixed in future Pd versions, but for now, macOS users are adviced to keep native GUI windows closed whenever possible to avoid audio drop-outs.

  There are two options work around this issue:

  a) run the plugin in a subprocess (see "-b" and "-p" options)

- b) use my Pd "eventloop" fork (source: https://github.com/Spacechild1/pure-data/tree/eventloop; binaries: https://github.com/Spacechild1/pure-data/releases, e.g. "Pd 0.51-1 event loop").
+ b) use my Pd "eventloop" fork (source: https://github.com/Spacechild1/pure-data/tree/eventloop, binaries: https://github.com/Spacechild1/pure-data/releases, e.g. "Pd 0.51-1 event loop").
     NOTE: You have tick "Enable event loop" in the "Start up" settings.

-* The macOS binaries are not signed/notarized, so the Gatekeeper will complain.
-See the section 'macOS 10.15+' for workarounds.

 * VST3 preset files created with vstplugin v0.3.0 or below couldn't be opened in other VST hosts and vice versa.
   This has been fixed in vstplugin v0.3.1.
-You can still open old "wrong" preset files, but this might go away in future versions, so you're advised to open and save your old VST3 presets to "convert" them to the new format.
+You can still open old "wrong" preset files, but this might go away in future versions; you're advised to open and save your old VST3 presets to "convert" them to the new format.

-* Existing SynthDef files written with v0.4 or below don't work in v0.5, because the UGen structure has changed.
-You have to recreate them with the new version.
+* Existing SynthDef files written with v0.4 or below don't work in v0.5, because the UGen structure has changed; you have to recreate them with the new version.

 ---